Safe, science-smart practices to help manage 108+ physical and medical concerns.

 Our exceptional teachers are also healthcare and education professionals.

-Yoga creates positive changes at the cellular and molecular level for all changes.
+Yoga creates positive changes at the cellular and molecular level.

 Welcome to YogaCaps, Inc.

-YogaCaps, Inc. is a 501(c)3 non-profit organization that builds a healthy and resilient community by sharing seated, therapeutic, Yoga experiences that are safe, science-smart, affordable and fun!
-Yoga encompasses work with the body, the breath and the mind.
+YogaCaps, Inc. is a 501(c)3 non-profit organization that builds a healthy and resilient community by sharing seated, therapeutic, yoga experiences that are safe, science-smart, free and fun!
+Yoga encompasses engaging with the body, the breath and the mind.

 In partnership with hospitals and community organizations, we specialize in evidenced-based therapeutic Yoga experiences for those with chronic physical and mental health conditions.
 Our goal is to help people manage and reverse chronic diseases with therapeutic lifestyle change (TLC).
 As such, there is great potential for yoga as a transformational tool for affordable health and social justice.